 UI customization with Jetpack Compose

-The tutorial get you set up with defaults using a “batteries included” UI, but realistically this doesn’t work for every use case.
+The tutorial gets you set up with defaults using a “batteries included” UI, but realistically this doesn’t work for every use case.
 This page walks you through the ways to customize the Compose UI to your liking.

 Note that this section is very much WIP.